-Today's generation of young people, many born after the Fourth World Conference on Women, are at the forefront of global action for change, both in responding to the pandemic and in acting to address the systemic inequalities that the pandemic has unearthed.
-Since the launch of the Generation Equality Forum in 2020, they have played crucial roles in stewarding and supporting it.
+Today's generation of young people, many born after the Fourth-ship of girls and young women by supporting their meaningful World Conference on Women, are at the forefront of global action for change, both in responding to the pandemic and in acting to address the systemic inequalities that the pandemic has unearthed.
+Since the launch of the Generation Equality Forum in 2020, they cision-making.
+It must accompany measures to help them develop have played crucial roles in stewarding and supporting it.